zzaimeche/saltwikiclone/Workflow.md

 ## Policies

-* :warning: **Always** try to keep patches merged to the upstream, if your patch is related to the source.
-If upstream does not likes the fix, try to find a compromise and try having no patches that aren't upstream.
+* All source-related patches **must** be merged to the upstream.
+  * If upstream does not likes the fix, try to find a compromise and implement it differently to "get rid" of it.
+Your goal is to having no patches that aren't upstream.
-* :warning: **Always** open Pull Requests for your fixes upstream and never on openSUSE branch.
-The openSUSE branch exists merely for the accepted-ready commits that were already discussed.
+* Pull Requests for proposed fixes **must** be opened upstream and **never** here on openSUSE branch.
+* This openSUSE branch exists merely for the accepted-ready commits that were already discussed.
+  * However, it also contains Pull Requests for upstream-unsupported versions.
 * Keep patches local as long as they do not need to be posted upstream and are package-related, outside of the source code tarball.
 * Pick only the changes from the upstream that are verified and/or are really needed (e.g. required fix won't get in without related changes).
+* If there is no test, write one.
+Python Unit tests are sufficient most of the time.
-* **Preferably** add patches only after they were already accepted upstream and passed all the checks they run themselves separately.
-This is not always the case, but keeps you at the safe side.
+* *Recommended* to add patches only after they were already accepted upstream and passed all the checks they run themselves separately.
+This is not always the case, but keeps you on the safe side.
-* **Always** squash commits per a topic.
-That is, **one patch (file) per one PR** please.
-Do not make few `.patch` files, related to the same problem.
-Do not use `fixup` (discards the commit message), but `squash`.
+* You **must** squash all commits per a fix to one patch.
+That is, **one patch (file) per one PR**.
+  * Do not make few `.patch` files, related to the same problem.
+  * Do not use `fixup` (discards the commit message), but `squash`.
 This way you will always keep the commit messages inside one big message of the patch, hence everyone can look up what happened and what commits were actually included.
-IOW, be verbose in commit messages, be sparse in physical files!

-## Package route on build.opensuse.org
+  * It is OK to have verbose descriptions.

 # Joining